carpentries-incubator/docker-introduction/setup.md

 tools rather than Docker's installer, you can do so.
 For Homebrew, you can run the command `brew install --cask docker`.
 Note that you still need to run the Docker graphical user interface once to complete the initial setup, after which time the command line functionality of Docker will become available.
-The homebrew install of Docker also requires a minimum macOS version of 10.14.
+The Homebrew install of Docker also requires a minimum macOS version of 10.14.
 The MacPorts Docker port should support older, as well as the most recent, operating system versions (see the [port details](https://ports.macports.org/port/docker/details/)), but note that we have not recently tested the Docker installation process via MacPorts.